 Operation Eyesight’s project partners include Zambia’s Department of Water Affairs, which is providing drilling, equipping and monitoring expertise.
 The benefits of drilling a well include much more than blindness prevention.
 Villagers enjoy the luxury of clean, fresh water upon demand; garden plots flourish around the water points, thereby improving diets; women no longer walk several kilometres a day to fetch their families a few litres of questionable water; and the enrolment in local schools increases, helping educate the community about the importance of hygiene.

 In June 2016, in partnership with Standard Chartered Bank and the Zambia Ministry of Health, we launched a comprehensive, four-year project to eliminate avoidable blindness from three shanty towns in Lusaka: Chawama, Mandevu and Bauleni.
-This project will include integrating primary eye care into primary health care by establishing eye departments in existing clinics; strengthening eye care services within the target communities; and educating community members on the importance of eye health.
+This project includes integrating primary eye care into primary health care by establishing eye departments in existing clinics; strengthening eye care services within the target communities; and educating community members on the importance of eye health.
 Our goal is to develop a model of comprehensive eye health care that can eliminate avoidable blindness on a sustainable basis and be replicated in other shanty towns in Lusaka.

 Watch for future announcements about another exciting initiative that will bring another 25 wells to Zambia, thanks to generous people just like you!